ibm-cloud-docs/connected-trade-platform/white-paper.md

 ![Deployment Architecture](images/CTPDeploymentArchitecture.drawio.svg "Deployment Architecture"){: caption="Deployment Architecture" caption-side="bottom"}

-This is a reference architecture that follows industry best practices and is pre validated for regulated industries such as financial services.
+This is a reference architecture that follows industry best practices and is pre-validated for regulated industries such as financial services.
 The architecture can be tailored to fit the customer's requirements.

 A VPC gives an enterprise the ability to define and control a virtual network that is logically isolated from all other public cloud tenants, creating a private, secure place on the public cloud.